Azure/simdem/demo_scripts/AKSDeployment/README.md

 az network public-ip update --ids $PUBLIC_IP_ID --dns-name $CUSTOM_DOMAIN_NAME
 ```

-3. Validate the resource is reachable via the custom domain.
+3. Run the following command to see the fully qualified domain name (FQDN) of your application.
 ```
 az network public-ip show --ids $PUBLIC_IP_ID --query "[dnsSettings.fqdn]" --output tsv
 ```
+     Validate the domain works by opening a web browser to the FQDN of the application.

 4. Store the custom domain as en enviornment variable.
 This will be used later when setting up https termination.
 ```
 export FQDN=$(az network public-ip show --ids $PUBLIC_IP_ID --query "[dnsSettings.fqdn]" --output tsv)
 ```

-# Add HTTPS termination to custom domain
+## Add HTTPS termination to custom domain
 At this point in the tutorial you have an AKS web app with Application Gateway as the Ingress controller and a custom domain you can use to access your application.
 The next step is to add an SSL certificate to the domain so that users can reach your application securely via https.

-## Set Up Cert Manager
+### Set Up Cert Manager
 In order to add HTTPS we are going to use Cert Manager.
 Cert Manager is an open source tool used to obtain and manage SSL certificate for Kubernetes deployments.
 Cert Manager will obtain certificates from a variety of Issuers, both popular public Issuers as well as private Issuers, and ensure the certificates are valid and up-to-date, and will attempt to renew certificates at a configured time before expiry.

 1. In order to install cert-manager, we must first create a namespace to run it in.
 This tutorial will install cert-manager into the cert-manager namespace.
 It is possible to run cert-manager in a different namespace, although you will need to make modifications to the deployment manifests.